ChrisAraneo/toby-automation/README.md

 ![toby-hero](https://user-images.githubusercontent.com/43781236/178103379-a3ada7ee-0956-4308-96fd-624dbaad4171.png)

-Toby Automation is a tool made with Node.js and Robot.js that helps automating tedious tasks by mouse-clicking on images or pressing down keyboard keys.
+Toby Automation is a tool that helps automating tedious tasks by mouse-clicking on images or pressing down keyboard keys.
+Toby is coded with TypeScript and Python and is using Node.js, Robot.js, PyAutoGUI and more.

 ### Required software